- Tracing the evolution of distant othering and racism (in collaboration with Anderson and Chase-Dunn at IROWS)

 The Dominica case study affords us the opportunity to view and understand the details of citizenship by investment programs, observe how it emerged within the Dominica context, and understand the implications within the broader global political economy.
 Dr. Grell-Brisk has analyzed the data through the transnational capitalist lens.
 The goal here is to collect data from the islands of St. Lucia, St. Kitts and Grenada for a comparative study.

 There are three main areas of study vis-à-vis the commodified citizenship program.
 The first is with regards to small island development strategies as their vulnerabilities become more unmanageable; the second has to do with transnationalization and the role of commodified citizenship programs in deepening that process; and finally, there are serious questions pertaining to cross-border security that need to be explored.
 She is exploring funding opportunities for this research project.
-Part of this project has been published.

 - Sub-Saharan Africa in the World-System

 As part of Dr. Grell-Brisk’s doctoral research, she studied Sub-Saharan Africa’s (SSA) position in the global hierarchy of wealth during the period 1965 to 2015 in the context of the rise of China.
 She found that during the period studied, SSA as a region failed to advance in the world-economic hierarchy.
 However, individual countries with strong economic ties to China and high amounts of natural resources, made slow but steady progress toward and within the semiperipheral economic zone in the world system.
-Part of this project has been published in Contemporary African Studies in 2019.

 In extending this research, Dr. Grell-Brisk is examining the trade structure between Sub-Saharan Africa and China.
 Trade structure can provide substantial and meaningful information on the causes of, or influences on economic growth particularly in cases of natural resource abundance and export concentration.
 This research will speak to the question of resource curse but also the broader question of exploitative trade practices for which China has been accused in its relationship with Sub-Saharan Africa.